 Sarah Churchill was a tense, conflicted aristocrat who tried to maintain separate identities.
-She was the devoted daughter of Winston Churchill and an independent woman who pursued a career as an actress and as an interpreter of aerial photographs for the Women’s Auxiliary Air Force.
+She was the devoted daughter of Winston Churchill and an independent woman.
+Sarah pursued careers as an actress and as an interpreter of aerial photographs for the Women’s Auxiliary Air Force.

-They were terrified of scandal and tried to keep the affair quiet.
+Terrified of scandal, they tried to keep the affair quiet.
 Some people, including Winston Churchill, suspected them.
-Years later, Sarah referred to this 'old love affair which my father suspected but about which we did not speak.'
+Years later, Sarah referred to this ‘old love affair which my father suspected but about which we did not speak.’